 On This Page

-Learning to dive is essential for many new arrivals to the Island.
-Popular training agencies for diver education and certification are PADI, NAUI, SDI, TDI, IANTD, and SSI, offered by a variety of dive operators in Cayman.
+Learning to dive is an essential activity for many new arrivals to Cayman.
+Popular training agencies for diver education and certification are PADI, NAUI, SDI, TDI, IANTD and SSI, offered by a variety of dive operators in Cayman.

 Discover Scuba Diving (DSD)

-Prior to committing to a full certification programme, many people try a Discover Scuba Dive first.
-This ‘mini-course’ consists of a short theory session where you’ll learn the simple do’s and don’ts of diving, get an introduction to the equipment and learn some very basic skills.
-You will first start in a swimming pool to become acclimatised to being underwater before finally taking a shallow ocean dive with your instructor.
-This programme normally takes about four hours, is offered around the Island, and is a great way to see if diving is for you.
+Prior to committing to a full certification programme, many people try a Discover Scuba Course and Dive first (formally known as a Resort Course).
+This ‘mini course’ consists of a short theory session where you’ll learn the simple dos and don’ts of diving, get an introduction to the equipment and learn some very basic skills.
+You will first start in a swimming pool or shallow and confined open water to become acclimatised to being underwater before finally taking a shallow ocean dive with your instructor.
+This programme normally takes three to four hours and is a great way to see if diving is for you.

 While the Discover Scuba Dive is a fantastic introduction, it does have its limitations.
-You have to go with an instructor, you are limited to a shallow depth (40ft) and you can+ only dive again with the dive instructor or the shop you completed the course with.
+You are limited to a shallow depth (40ft max) and you can only dive with the dive instructor, the shop you completed the course with or another dive centre referred by the instructor.
 If you want to go further, the next step is the Open Water Certification course.

 Advance Courses